Large Sums of High Order Characters: Improvements to P o lya-Vinogradov on Average

-\end{prop} To prove Proposition \ref{prop:smallXiD} we will need a slight extension of \cite[Thm.
-2]{GSPret}, which makes more precise the dependence on the number of characters in the case that this grows with $q$. \begin{lem} Let $q \geq 3$ be large and let $3 \leq g \leq \frac{\log \log q}{\log\log\log q}$ be odd.
-There is an absolute constant $C_0 > 0$ such that the following holds. \\ Let $\chi_1,\ldots,\chi_g$ be primitive characters with respective conductors $q_j \leq q$ and for which
+\end{prop} To prove Proposition \ref{prop:smallXiD} we need the following (slight) extension of \cite[Thm.
+2]{GSPret} that gives a precise dependence of the bound on the number of characters involved. \begin{lem} Let $q \geq 10$ be large and let $3 \leq g \leq \frac{\log \log q}{\log\log\log q}$ be odd.
+Then there is an absolute constant $C_0 > 0$ such that the following holds. \\ Let $\chi_1,\ldots,\chi_g$ be primitive characters with respective conductors $q_j \leq q$ and for which